hugolui/ROM_code/README.md

 # DNN-ROM code
 The DNN-ROM code can be used for construction of reduced-order models, ROMs, of fluid flows.
 The code employs a combination of flow modal decomposition and regression analysis.
 Spectral proper orthogonal decomposition, SPOD, is applied to reduce the dimensionality of the model and, at the same time, filter the POD temporal modes.
 The regression step is performed by a deep feedforward neural network, DNN, in order to obtain a system of ordinary differential equations (ODEs) which represents the dynamics of POD temporal modes.
 The current framework is implemented in a context similar to the sparse identification of non-linear dynamics algorithm, SINDy.
 Test cases such as the compressible flow past a cylinder and the turbulent flow computed by a large eddy simulation of a plunging airfoil under dynamic stall are provided.

-For more details, see https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/construction-of-reducedorder-models-for-fluid-flows-using-deep-feedforward-neural-networks/ECEC52E32AEBBEA049CF26D6C79EE394.
+For more details, see

+Lui, H., & Wolf, W. (2019).[Construction of reduced-order models for fluid flows using deep feedforward neural networks](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/construction-of-reducedorder-models-for-fluid-flows-using-deep-feedforward-neural-networks/ECEC52E32AEBBEA049CF26D6C79EE394).
+Journal of Fluid Mechanics, 872, 963-994. doi:10.1017/jfm.2019.358

 # Required packages
 Your system will need the following packages to run the code: